linhtetaung-cloud/capital_city/matters_arising/README.md

 This project is licensed under the MIT License.

 ---
-**Citation:** If you use this repository, please contact the corresponding author of:
+**Citation:** If you use this sub-repository, please contact the corresponding author of:
 > Huang, X., Yan, H., & Zhang, Z. (2025). *Economic Impacts of Capital City Relocation in Myanmar*.
 Nature Cities.
 DOI: [10.1038/s44284-025-00217-x](https://doi.org/10.1038/s44284-025-00217-x)